Wilhelm Mohnke: Post-war

 Following their surrender, Mohnke and other senior German officers from Kampfgruppe Mohnke (including Dr. Schenck) were treated to a banquet by the Chief of Staff of the 8th Guards Army with the permission of Lieutenant General Vasily Chuikov.
 At 10:30 pm, the Germans were ushered out into another room where they were confined under guard.
 On the following night of 3 May, Mohnke and the rest of the Germans were handed over to the NKVD.
 On 9 May 1945, he was flown to Moscow for interrogation and kept in solitary confinement for six years, after being transferred to Lubyanka Prison.
 Mohnke was then transferred to the officers' prison camp in Voikovo.
 He remained in captivity until 10 October 1955.

-Mohnke's regiment was involved in the murder of three Canadian prisoners of war in Normandy in 1944.
+Mohnke's regiment was involved in the killing of three Canadian prisoners of war in Normandy in 1944.
 Mohnke himself was investigated by Canadian authorities, but was not charged.
 There was also a campaign by British Member of Parliament Jeff Rooker to prosecute Mohnke for his alleged involvement in war crimes in relation to the Wormhoudt massacre.
 Mohnke strongly denied the accusations, telling historian Thomas Fischer, "I issued no orders not to take English prisoners or to execute prisoners."
 After the case was reopened, a German prosecutor came to the conclusion there was insufficient evidence to bring charges.

 Following his release, he worked as a dealer in small trucks and trailers, living in Barsbüttel, West Germany.
 He died on 6 August 2001 in Barsbüttel-Hamburg, aged 90.